Alternaria passiflorae

 Passionvine Hoppers

-Passionvine hoppers feed on the sap of plants and can mostly be found on the tips of stems and leaves.
+Passionvine hoppers greedily suck the sap (and the vigour) out of your plants.
+You'll usually see them on the tips of stems and leaves.
 Here's how to identify and control them in your garden.